online communication course

 The work here is learning how to stay connected during those moments so they lead to better understanding instead of distance.

-What you’ll be able to do differently
+What you’ll be able to do differently after four weeks

-join the spring cohort
+join the next cohort waitlist

 This is a four-week experience.